-Sha'Carri Richardson, Kanye West collaborate in new Beats by Dre ad
+Sha'Carri Richardson, Kanye West collaborate for new Beats by Dre ad

 Latest Weather Blog

-Sha'Carri Richardson, Kanye West collaborate in new Beats by Dre ad
+Sha'Carri Richardson, Kanye West collaborate for new Beats by Dre ad

 BATON ROUGE - Former LSU athlete Sha'Carri Richardson debuted her collaboration with Dr. Dre and Kanye West during game six of the NBA Finals.